-The District spent \$53,981,851 in the governmental funds reflected above in fiscal 2020, an increase of \$1,806,986 (3.5 percent) from the prior year.
-On a per student basis, this represents an increase of \$1,168 (7.8 percent).
-General Fund expenditures increased \$1,113 per student, with growth in most program areas.
-The largest changes were in elementary and secondary regular instruction and special education instruction, which increased by \$471 and \$237 per ADM, respectively.
-As previously mentioned, the decline in enrollment also impacted the expenditures on a per student basis, with increases in Food Service and the Debt Service Fund.
-Community service was down, consistent with the decrease in revenues with fewer program offerings, due to the ongoing pandemic.
+The District spent \$49,877,581 in the governmental funds reflected above in fiscal 2021, a decrease of \$4,104,270 (7.6 percent) from the prior year.
+On a per student basis, this represents a decrease of \$207 (1.3 percent).
+General Fund expenditures increased \$45 per student, with declining revenue.
+As presented in the table above, per capita spending shifted between functions in the General Fund due to several factors, included the District adjusting for declining enrollment and changes with distance and hybrid learning models caused by the COVID-19 pandemic.
+As previously mentioned, the decline in enrollment also impacted the expenditures on a per student basis, with an increase in the Debt Service Fund.
+Community Service was down, consistent with the decrease in revenues with fewer program offerings, due to the ongoing pandemic.
+Food Service was also down, due to less meals being served because of the ongoing pandemic.